MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 - Continue managing their existing environments with VMware tools familiar to their teams, while modernizing the applications with native Azure services.
 - Seamlessly move Contoso's VMware-based workloads from their datacenter to Azure and integrate the VMware environment with Azure.
-- After migration, the app in Azure should have the same performance capabilities as it does today in VMware.
-The app will remain as critical in the cloud as it is on-premises.
+- After migration, the application in Azure should have the same performance capabilities as it does today in VMware.
+The application remains as critical in the cloud as it is on-premises.

 These goals support the decision to use AVS and validate it as the best migration method for Contoso.